 - Have a minimum 2.7 GPA for all undergraduate courses taken at any college or university at the time of application.

-- Submit two letters of recommendation from individuals able to testify to the student's suitability to become a teacher.
-Each letter of recommendation must be accompanied by a completed recommendation form, which can be downloaded below.
+- Submit two letters of recommendation from individuals able to testify to the student's suitability as a teacher.

 Information on applying to any teacher certification program can be found at the School of Education's Admission Requirements web page.